fratorgano/advent_of_code_2023/README.md

 Bonus: since I'm following a game dev course I might do some days on C# and do a visualization using Unity! 🎮

+🏆 Goal: do as much as I can! 🏆

-Update: I removed input file as requested by AoC creator, they should go into a folder "inputs" at the same level of the "crates" folder
+[13/12] Update 1: I removed input file as requested by AoC creator, they should go into a folder "inputs" at the same level of the "crates" folder
 The name format for each input file must be "dayXX.txt"

-🏆 Goal: do as much as I can! 🏆
+[18/12] Update 2: I started to build my own helper library so I can store some commonly used functions and structures, to use it add ```helper = {path="../../helper"}``` under [dependencies] in the Cargo.toml file of the day crate

 ## ❄️ How to use ❄️
 `cargo run -p day**` - Runs a specific day